HakaiShin1811/AMZC/README.md

-Amazon Checker created with Python by Jin
+Created with Python by Jin